wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/zero-trust-identities/includes/identity-access-management.md

 A Zero Trust strategy based on explicit verification requires the implementation of various methods to confirm the identity of a user or device.
 Some of the more common identification methods are:

 - **Single sign-on**: Single sign-on (SSO) implies that you sign in only once using a single user account to access multiple applications and resources required to do the job.
-Single sign**-**on eliminates the risk of users holding copies of their credentials in various apps.
+Single sign-on eliminates the risk of users holding copies of their credentials in various apps.
 - **Multifactor authentication**: Multifactor authentication (MFA) requires more than one form of security and validation procedure.
 This security mechanism is based on three factors:
   - Something you know—a password.
   - Something you have—a token or authenticator app.